janko/janko.io/_posts/2018-01-08-better-file-uploads-with-shrine-direct-uploads.md

 ### tus-ruby-server + shrine-tus

-Tus-ruby-server is implemented using the Roda web framework, and can be mounted inside any Rack-based web framework (including Rails) or you can run it standalone.
-For simplicity we'll just mount it inside our main app, but for best performance it's recommended to run it standalone on [Goliath].
-We'll also use the [shrine-tus] gem to enable attaching files that were uploaded to tus-ruby-server.
+Tus-ruby-server is implemented using the Roda web framework, and can be mounted inside any Rack-based web framework (including Rails), but you can also run it standalone.
+While it can run on classic web servers like Unicorn, Puma or Passenger (with a few gotchas), for best performance it's recommended to use the [Falcon] web server.

+For attaching files that were uploaded to tus-ruby-server we'll use [shrine-tus].

 ```rb
 # Gemfile